How to Connect Your Yamaha Disklavier to Wi-Fi and the Internet

-This article is an updated approach to connecting Yamaha Disklaviers to Wi-Fi.
 Previously, I used Powerline adapters to connect Disklaviers.
 In those cases, you weren’t technically connecting the Disklavier to Wi-Fi, but were instead bypassing the problem altogether by using the house’s wiring.
-However, I believe this updated approach is quite simple, somewhat less expensive, and will allow for higher connection speeds as Yamaha’s technology advances.

-Notice: If you have a previous generation of Disklavier and haven’t updated its firmware since October 2020, it is absolutely necessary to update it before attempting to connect to the internet.
+Notice: If you have a previous generation of Disklavier and haven’t updated its firmware since late 2021, it is absolutely necessary to update it before attempting to connect to the internet.
 Your Disklavier will tell you it isn’t connected to the internet, regardless of what you do, until the firmware is updated.
 I have additional information on updating the firmware on the Disklavier E3 (DKC-800 / DKC-850).
 I can also help with updating the firmware on the Disklavier Mark IV, and can even provide you with the media.

 Supplies